 AMSAT-DL is one of the few space organisations to manage satellite projects from planning through development and construction to operations.
 AMSAT DL projects strictly follow the “open source” principle.
 This means that the techniques and procedures developed can be viewed and used by third parties.
 This also applies to the findings and research results obtained during operations.

-In December 2007, after more than 42 years, the “Central Development Laboratory of the University of Marburg”, also known as “ZEL”, was closed.
+In December 2007, after more than 42 years, the “Central Development Laboratory of the University of Marburg”, also known as “ZEL”, was closed and still rented by AMSAT-DL for a few more years.
 Since its foundation, the ZEL has also been home to the premises of AMSAT-DL, partly in personnel union.
-At the same time, AMSAT-DL found a new home in NRW under the radome of the 20m parabolic antenna at the Bochum Observatory.
-Observatory Bochum and the AMSAT-DL are connected by a longer cooperation, which includes the recommissioning of the 20m mirror and various scientific experiments.
+At the same time, AMSAT-DL found a new home in NRW under the radome of the 20m parabolic antenna at the Bochum Observatory, which was practically completed by the move in 2017.
+The club’s headquarters were also officially moved from Marburg an der Lahn in Hesse to Bochum in North Rhine-Westphalia, bringing an era to an end.
+Observatory Bochum and AMSAT-DL have been cooperating for a longer period of time since 1997, with the goal of realizing interplanetary missions and conducting scientific experiments.
+The re-commissioning of the 20m mirror, together with the modernization of the control computers, took place between 2002 and 2004.
+A special highlight was the first reception of the VOYAGER-1 spacecraft in 2006.
+Since then, a very large number of interplanetary missions, including to Mars and the Moon, have been regularly observed scientifically.

 Board of Directors